 Why is Solana (SOL) so cheap right now?
 Will Solana altcoin prices rise again, and is it worth buying?
 These are some of the questions that most crypto investors are asking today.

 The truth is that several internal and external factors dragged Solana token prices to the low levels it is trading at today.
-However, the biggest cause of SOL’s cheap prices today is the mid-May 2021 Bitcoin price crash.
+However, the biggest cause of SOL’s cheap prices today is overall bearish market sentiment.
 Before the crash, Solana was enjoying a wild run and had just set its current all-time high price.
 But as soon as Bitcoin prices started plummeting, they brought down with them the entire crypto market - Solana included, and it has not recovered yet.

 You, therefore, will be right to assume that Solana is only cheap and trading at relatively low prices because its investors, and the crypto community at large, understand its potential.
 They know that it has performed better in the past and that it could do better.

 So, what are some of the factors keeping Solana at the relatively low price levels?
 Importantly, is it worth buying, and if yes, should you buy Solana now?
 We answer these questions below and tell you everything else that you need to know about investing in Solana in this guide.

 But first, we look at its price history.

 Solana launched the live auction for its tokens in mid-March 2020, with a reserve price of $0.4 per SOL token.
 CoinMarketCap records its first day of trading on 11th April 2020, and it ended that day selling for $0.77.
 In the three months that followed, the coin strained to force an uptrend and eventually succeeded when the coin broke above $1 for the first time on 12th July 2020.